dphfox/Fusion/docs/api-reference/state/value.md

 	updates could forcibly be sent out, even when the new value was the same as the old value.
 This is because Fusion 0.1 used equality to evaluate sameness for all data types, including tables.
-This was problematic as many users attempted to `:get()` the table value, modify it, and `:set()` it back into the object, which would not cause an update as the table reference did not change.
+This was problematic as many users attempted to get the table value, modify it, and `:set()` it back into the object, which would not cause an update as the table reference did not change.

 	Fusion 0.2 uses a different sameness definition for tables to alleviate this